Residue sums for superconformal indices: Convergent residue sums

 With the reduced measure we find the suppression factor

-Therefore, in this case the residue sum will be convergent even for $|t|=|q|$ and the contribution of the origin vanishes.
+Therefore, in this case the residue sum will be convergent even for $|t|=|q|$ and the contribution from the origin will vanish.
 This feature is expected to hold for any subsequent integration as well.
 In Section \ref{ssec:nf4-indices}, we consider both the calculation with the reduced measure and with the full measure when $|q|<|t|$.
 This will allow us to derive an interesting identity between two distinct residue sums whenever $|q|<|t|$.